On-device Training: A First Overview on Existing Systems: Training optimization strategies

 \subsection{Model Optimization}

 In addition to the memory optimization techniques described above, on-device training systems also leverage model-side optimization techniques, with a target to simplify the model to reduce memory consumption and the number of floating number operations (FLOPs).
-These techniques include quantization, dequantization, mixed-precision, sparse updates, continuous Growth, and adjusting the architecture of neural networks, such as replacing or inserting new layers into the network.
+These techniques include quantization, dequantization, mixed-precision, sparse updates, continuous growth (CG), and adjusting the architecture of neural networks, such as replacing or inserting new layers into the network.
 These techniques are used to further optimize the on-device training process and improve the efficiency and accuracy of the resulting models.

-\fakepar{Quantization} Quantization for deep learning refers to using low-precision formats, such as INT8 and INT16, to represent the parameters of neural network models and intermediate activations, which are normally stored using a floating-point format.
-The quantization technique quantized the float format values by multiplying them by a scale factor and rounding them to the nearest integer.
+\fakepar{Quantization} Quantization for DL refers to using low-precision formats, such as INT8 and INT16, to represent the parameters of neural network models and intermediate activations, which are normally stored using a floating-point format.
+The quantization technique quantizes the float format values by multiplying them by a scale factor and rounding them to the nearest integer.
 Quantization can reduce the memory usage of both inference and training but at the cost of reduced accuracy of the resulting models.
 Researchers widely use this technique to design efficient ML algorithms.
 Mandheling, MiniLearn, TTE, and TinyTL are examples of works that apply quantization for on-device training optimization.

 \fakepar{Dequantization} Dequantization is the process of converting quantized parameters of models and intermediate activations back to a high-precision format, which is the converse process of quantization.
-Dequantization techniques normally represent the quantized values by dividing the scale factor, that is used for quantization, to recover the original continuous values.
+Quantization uses a scaling factor as a multiplier to map floating-point numbers into a smaller range of values, such as integers.
+Dequantization techniques normally represent the quantized values by dividing the scale factor to recover the original continuous values.
 By using dequantization, it is possible to mitigate the accuracy loss incurred during quantization, allowing for improved accuracy while still achieving the memory savings of quantization.
 MiniLearn combines quantization and dequantization techniques to enable on-device training.

 \fakepar{Mixed-precision algorithms} Researchers have proposed many mixed-precision algorithms~\cite{lin2017towards, lin2015neural, jacob2018quantization, courbariaux2015binaryconnect} for training, where the weights and intermediate activations are represented not only by FP32 but also by lower precision formats such as INT8 and INT16.
 The mixed-precision algorithm is the key technique used in Mandheling.